wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ```

 In general we want to test properties of our methods using hypothesis to avoid replicating the implementation in the
 test itself, this will help keep tests clear and independent of the implementation.
-For example I would probably not
+For example we would probably not
 want to test:

 ```python